0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I fell in love for the millionth time
 ```

 Starting out the third part of the song after a long instrumental break, the protagonist yells at the top of his lungs about one of his major vulnerabilities: his severe porn addiction.
-He has watched so much of it to the point his perception of love has been
+He has watched so much of it to the point his perception of love has been entirely hollowed out, replaced by a hyper-fixated, simulated intimacy that he can’t replicate in the real world.
+He is references the sheer volume of his consumption in the second line; it's a tragic admission where he

 - This is the first hint to how the new protag has a severe porn addicition
 - Falling in love for the millionth time references how much they have seen, which completely warped their perception of love